-The Office of Inspector General (the DOJ’s internal watchdog) issued a scathing report that echoed a number of concerns raised by FAMM and Human Rights Watch, and cited as well additional issues and recommended changes.
+The Office of Inspector General (the DOJ’s internal watchdog) issued a scathing report that echoed a number of concerns raised by FAMM and Human Rights Watch, and provided a series of recommendations.

-The new guidelines implement some of the recommendations from The Answer is No and the OIG report.
-They are contained in a Program Statement.
+The new guidelines implemented some of the recommendations from The Answer is No and the OIG report.
 It outlines, among other things,